agilecreativity/code_lister/README.md

 ### NOTES

-- Starting from version 0.2.0 only ruby 2.0.x are supported
+- Starting from version 0.2.0 only ruby 2.1.0+ are supported (use refinement instead of monkeypatching)
-- Use version 0.1.x if you need to use with ruby 1.9.x
+- Use version 0.1.x if you need to use with ruby 1.9.3

 ### Installation